 - Record the following items to input into the Baseload/Water Heater tabs of the NEAT / MHEA software:

 - Manufacturer

 - Model

 - Fuel type

 - Location (Heated, Unconditioned, Unintentionally Heated)

 - Size (gal)

 - Water Heater Wrap Present Y, N

 - Water Heater Pipe Insulation Y, N

 - PRV Compliant?
 Y, N

 - Input Units Enter KBTU or kW

 - R-value of Insulation

 - Insulation Thickness (inches)

 - Insulation Type Fiberglass, Polyurethane

 - Record the number of Showerheads

-- Enter total number of minutes of shower use

-- Enter the average flow rate (in gallons per minute, gpm) for the showerheads.

-- \circ Water Temperature Recorded at the nearest faucet to the water heater

-- Vent Condition Warm or Cold

-Based upon the description in BPI 1200, a Cold vent pertains to an appliance for which the heat setting is turned OFF.
-A Warm vent pertains to an appliance for which the heat setting is turned ON and includes domestic Water Heaters.

-• Record the Stack Temperature of the flue gases.

-- After the unit has been in operation and stabilized (oxygen % and stack temperature have stabilized), record the Steady State Efficiency (SSE). - \circ Record the Oxygen (O2) and the Carbon Dioxide (CO2) percentages in the flue gases. - CO AF/AM There are two methods of recording the level of Carbon Monoxide in the flue gases, "Air Free" and "As Measured".
+- Enter total number of minutes of shower use - Enter the average flow rate (in gallons per minute, gpm) for the showerheads. - Water Temperature Record the temperature and indicate the location of the test (kitchen, hall bathroom, master bathroom, etc.) - Vent Condition Warm or Cold - Based upon the description in BPI 1200, a Cold vent pertains to an appliance for which the heat setting is turned OFF.
+A Warm vent pertains to an appliance for which the heat setting is turned ON and includes domestic Water Heaters. - o Record the Stack Temperature of the flue gases. - After the unit has been in operation and stabilized (oxygen % and stack temperature have stabilized), record the Steady State Efficiency (SSE). - Record the Oxygen (O) and the Carbon Dioxide (CO) percentages in the flue gases. - O AF/AM There are two methods of recording the level of Carbon Monoxide in the flue gases, "Air Free" and "As Measured".
 The Carbon Monoxide is to be measured at 5 minutes after main burner operation in the undiluted flue gases of the appliance. - Unacceptable CO Level == If the Carbon Monoxide is above the threshold level for the combustion appliance when measured at 5 minutes, the Energy Auditor is to advise the homeowner/occupant that the appliance should be serviced immediately by a qualified professional. - Acceptable CO Level == If the Carbon Monoxide is below the threshold level for the combustion appliance when measured at 5 minutes, no action is required.